dixitmudit/PACE/README.md

 PACE identifies stable ground-state base–adsorbate configurations through a multistep approach.
 It begins by performing single-point MLIP calculations on adsorbates placed at predefined grid points within the unit cell, where grid resolution (number of subdivisions along each axis) controls the density of possible adsorption sites.

-After ranking the resulting configurations based on MLIP energies, the most promising candidates undergo MLIP structure optimization, followed by first-principles DFT optimization of the MLIP-predicted ground state.
+After ranking the resulting configurations based on single-point MLIP energy predictions, the most promising candidates undergo MLIP structure optimization, followed by first-principles DFT optimization of the MLIP-predicted ground state.

 ## 🚀 Environment Setup